Deepanshikusum/Automated-time-management-using-Python-and-Notion/README.md

-A project made for Hack Your Profile Hackathon.
+A project made for Hack Your Profile MLH Hackathon.<br/>

 Took Inspiration from patrickloeber.